Ongaku96/Lampredotto-JS/README.md

 #### Direct dynamic rendering

 Using double braces you can implement inline javascript code between html tags.
-The code inside the double braces is interpreted as a function with return and the result is printed as a string.
+The code inside the double braces is interpreted as a function with return and the result is appended into the parent node.

 ``` html
   <div>